zaheercena/adobe-commerce-waiting-room/README.md

 # adobe-commerce-waiting-room
-Fastly Waiting Room – Detailed Technical & Operational Documentation
+Waiting Room – Detailed Technical & Operational Documentation

 Overview

 This document provides a complete end-to-end explanation of how to configure a Waiting Room solution using Fastly, AWS S3, CloudFront, and Magento’s Fastly module.
-It is written to be understandable, practical, and aligned with real engineering workflows — the type of documentation a human SRE would write and maintain.
+It is written to be understandable, practical, and aligned with real engineering workflows.

 The Waiting Room ensures that during high‑traffic events (flash sales, product drops, seasonal peaks), your site remains stable by temporarily